ArdenJ/calendar/README.md

 - On load, the client renders with the present date displayed
 - I use the 'next' and 'back' buttons to change the month and year displayed on the simple date component
+- The body of the calendar displays events

 ## Built With